Immigration detention in the United States: International human rights violations

 In the United States the detained immigrants, or natural born citizens are not given the right to counsel.
 The Sixth Amendment to the United States Constitution allows accused criminals to have full access to legal counsel, even if they cannot afford to pay for their own legal counsel.
-In many courts around the United States United States have yet to find that those who are not citizens in removal cases are able to use the Sixth Amendment which is their right to counsel.
-The criminalization of undocumented immigrants, or accused U.S. citizens of being undocumented have not in most cases committed a crime coming to the U.S., but instead have committed a civil offense.
+In many courts around the United States have yet to find that those who are not citizens in removal cases are able to use the Sixth Amendment which is their right to counsel.
+The criminalization of illegal immigrants, or accused U.S. citizens of being undocumented have not in most cases committed a crime coming to the U.S., but instead have committed a civil offense.
 A civil offense rarely leads a person to spend any amount of time incarcerated, and immigrants detained, or assumed to be in the United States illegally can be held for a short period of time, or for an extend time in most cases being withheld to have access to legal counsel.

 International law requires that every individual subject to detention have adequate medical care.
-The United Nation's Universal Declaration on Human Rights was the first to record this universal right in 1984.
+The United Nations' Universal Declaration on Human Rights was the first to record this universal right in 1984.
 Based on reports from legal advocacy groups, lack of access to adequate medical care has been the most common complaint made by detainees.
 It has been found that as many as 80% of detainees are dissatisfied with the medical care practices in place.
 Medical care has been ignored, inadequate, denied, and in some cases, inhumane.

 Despite statements from the United Nations that detention of refugees should be avoided, the United States has often turned to detention as its primary mode of operation when determining asylum claims.
 Detention of asylum seekers violates Article 26 of the 1951 Convention on Refugees.
 This article indicates that asylum seekers are lawful in the United States, granting them freedom while their cases are being determined.
 Although United States was not officially a "party" in the 1951 Convention, it became a party in the subsequent amendment, the 1967 Protocol, meaning that the United States is obliged to adhere to the Convention.
 Unfortunately, the UNHCR has no enforcement, and individuals have no means to file complaints.
 The United States continues to violate international and domestic laws by detaining refugees before their status is determined.